nounish/botswarm/README.md

 ## Scheduling tasks

 Tasks are specified contract calls to be executed after a given block.
 To add a task call `addTask` which takes in a block number contract call details which mimic the parameters of the `write` function used above.
 BotSwarm will watch the specified chain and call the `write` function when the current block is >= the block passed into `addTask`.
-Below is an example of [our implementation](https://github.com/nounish/federation-bot) of this to cast a NounsPool vote result to NounsDAO before the proposal ends.
+Below is an example of [our implementation](https://github.com/nounish/federation-bot) of this to cast a FederationNounsPool vote result to NounsDAO before the proposal ends.

 If task execution fails then BotSwarm will make a second attempt and reschedule it a few blocks after.
 If the execution fails a second time then the task will be removed from the queue.